What are virtual agents and how are they being used? robotic process automation (RPA)

 Tip

-Organizations are programming RPA bots to perform tasks within their business processes.
-This digital workforce is intended to either free up human workers to handle more complex tasks by removing mundane repetitive tasks from their list of responsibilities or assist human workers as they go about their jobs.
+Organizations are programming RPA "bots" to perform tasks within their business processes.
+This digital workforce of bots is intended to either free up human workers to handle more complex tasks by removing mundane repetitive tasks from their list of responsibilities or assist human workers as they go about their jobs.

-The RPA bots can be divided into three modes -- unattended, attended and hybrid -- depending on how they operate within the enterprise, with unattended and attended being the more prevalent types of bots in use today.
-They've also been labeled in the past as unassisted and assisted bots.
+The RPA bots can be divided into two main modes -- unattended or attended -- depending on how they operate within the enterprise.
+Some vendors label the two types as unassisted and assisted bots.

-Here's a look at what differentiates the three categories of RPA bots.
+Here's a look at what differentiates the two main categories of RPA bots, with a section at the end on hybrid bots, or AI-assisted RPA.

 Unattended RPA bots